Bairminer/GPT2-Discord-Chatbot/README.md

 4. Open the folder "gpt2bot"
 5. In discord_bot.py, at line 117, replace "TOKEN_GOES_HERE" with your discord bot's API token
 6. Run discord_bot.py.
 The model will download automatically.
+7. @ the bot or DM to get a response!

 # Maxwell - A DialoGPT variant for discord.py - Original Readme